subdgtl/Monoceros/README.md

 The Monoceros plug-in offers various Grasshopper **components** (functions) for constructing and parsing the data, the solver itself and postprocessing and rendering tools.

 ## 1.5.
 Architecture of Monoceros Grasshopper plug-in
 The core of Monoceros is a Wave Function Collapse (WFC) solver.
-WFC is an algorithm, that fills the entire discrete envelope with Modules with no remaining empty Slot.
+WFC is an algorithm that fills the entire discrete envelope with Modules with no remaining empty Slot.
 In case of Monoceros, the envelope is a collection of rectangular cuboid Slots, each with 6 neighbors in orthogonal directions, not taking diagonal neighbors into account.
 In the original WFC algorithm, the Modules are exactly the size of a single Slot.
-The WFC then picks which Module should be placed into which Slot, leaving no Slot non-deterministic (with more than one Module allowed to be placed into the Slot) or empty / contradictory (no Module allowed to be placed into the Slot).
-Usually, there is less Modules (Module types) than Slots, which means each Module can be placed into Slots more times or not at all.
+WFC then picks which Module should be placed into which Slot, leaving no Slot non-deterministic (with more than one Module allowed to be placed into the Slot) or empty / contradictory (no Module allowed to be placed into the Slot).
+Usually, there are less Modules (Module types) than Slots, which means each Module can be placed into Slots more times or not at all.
 The Monoceros implementation of WFC internally works like this too, on the outside it presents the Modules as a continuous coherent compact collection of such cuboid cages (Module Parts), each fitting into one Slot.

 Like Grasshopper itself, also Monoceros revolves around data and serves for its immutable processing.
 Immutability means, that no existing data is being changed but rather transformed and returned as a new instance of the data.
 In most cases it is even possible to construct the data with valid values right away with no need to re-define already existing data.
 There are three main data types: **Slot**s, **Module**s and **Rule**s.

 Slot and Rule both reference to Module, its Part or its Connector.
 This reference is done only through user defined strings (for Modules and their Parts) or integer indices (for Module Connectors).
 This is an intention, so that the data sets (Modules, Rules or Slots) can be replaced or shared across more Monoceros setups.